 Chinesisch (Mandarin): Grundkenntnisse

 We are fluent in English and Mongolian and interested in advancing our beginner Mandarin Chinese and Spanish.

 Bathroom is above ground composting toilet inside an outhouse.
 Cedar shavings are added to the toilet after use.
-After repeated use toilet contents are deposited in wood chip pile to continue composting.

 Our farmstead is located in a very rural setting and an ideal traveler will be one that is interested in nature and enjoys solitary, quiet environment to practice writing or drawing, poetry or reading.
 We have a small shelf of books in English for consideration at the cabin and are welcome to supplement titles from our home library which is extensive for topics on sustainability, literature, poetry and art.
 Our property also has hiking trails for exploring, the pond can be used for recreation like canoeing, kayaking, and swimming (canoe and kayaks available).
-Mentioned above, fishing rods and tackle is provided, and the large pond is stocked.
+Mentioned above, fishing rods and tackle can be provided, and the large pond is stocked.

 Eingeschränkter Internet Zugang

 Campervan or motorhome opportunities are limited.
 Main traveler cabin for lodging is located in area that can only be accessed with 4x4 vehicle during dry conditions without trailer.
 Opportunities for larger campervans, trailers or motorhomes will be rare, for example, only for a short window after hay has been cut in a pasture.